sorcero/ingestum/docs/example-text.rst

 * To learn more about the available ingestion sources, see :doc:`sources`.

-For our sample document, we're going to use one of the test data documents found in library.
+For our sample document, we're going to use one of the test data documents found in the library.
 If you'd like to follow along, you can find it `here <https://gitlab.com/sorcero/community/ingestum/- /blob/master/tests/data/test.txt>`_.